-- When you think of pyramids, you probably think of the ones located in Egypt right?
-Well did you know that according the Guinness Book of Records, the world's LARGEST pyramid AND the largest monument ever constructed is the Great Pyramid of Cholula located in Puebla, Mexico not Egypt.
+- When you think of pyramids, does Egypt come to mind?
+What about Mexico?
+According the Guinness Book of Records, the world's largest pyramid and the largest monument ever constructed is the Great Pyramid of Cholula located in Puebla, Mexico.

-- There is a Mexican tamale that is three feet long and weighs around 150 pounds, called the Zacahuil.
+- There is a Mexican tamale that is three feet long and weighs around 150 pounds, called the Zacahuil ... we dare you to add it to your list of foods to eat in Mexico!

-- Americans celebrate Cinco De Mayo more than the Mexicans.
+- Americans celebrate Cinco De Mayo more than their southern neighbors.
 It is actually just a minor holiday in Mexico, to highlight the Mexican army’s underdog victory over French troops at the Battle of Puebla.
-Not quiet as huge as you would think, right?
+Who knew?

-- Mexico is home to a very rare rabbit called volcano.
-Any guesses on what it lives near?!
+- Mexico is home to a very rare rabbit called a "volcano".
+Any guesses on what this creature lives?
 If you guessed near one of Mexico's volcanoes then you're correct!

 - Every town has a zocola, or an awesome main square.
-This is often where you can find the best restaurants and shopping.
+This is often where you can find the best restaurants and shopping (and other adventures).

 - The oldest University in North America is The National University of Mexico and is located in Mexico City.
 It was founded by Charles V of Spain in 1551.